gracebw7/365-partygirl-textbooks/concurrency.md

 - Unique constraints on tables like textbooks, professors, and classbooks ensure that duplicate entries cannot be created, even if concurrency issues occur.
 2. Higher Isolation Levels:
 - Use SERIALIZABLE isolation for endpoints that are prone to higher levels of concurrency problems to prevent concurrency anomalies.
+3. Use Row Level Locks
+- Use SELECT ...
+FOR UPDATE to lock rows before performing operations like deletes or updates.
+This ensures that only one transaction can modify or delete a specific row at a time.